800-450-6118

 Side effects

 Often, manufacturers will combine some of the above herbals together, or with other ingredients.
-The hope is to make the supplement more potent against inflammation.
+The hope is to make the supplement more potent against inflammation - and more appealing to logic.

 So if some people claim that carpal tunnel herbal supplements work (even though science says otherwise), why not just take them as a precaution?